roseyume/tails-of-kafka/README.md

    Prerequisite: a github account is needed and can create created at: https://github.com/

-   To start, clone this repo:

-   Then, start this repo as a codespace:
+   To begin, start this repo as a codespace:

+   When your codespace has loaded, you should see VScode.
+In the terminal, run "bash .devcontainer/postStart.sh"

+   Once the containers have started successfully, make the kafka dashboard publicly visible and open it in a browser.

+   The kafka dashboard is now running!
+Follow the scenario labs below to start exploring.

 ---

 ## Tips and Tricks
  - For any values that are not explicitly mentioned in the lab step, use the defaults preset.
- - At the bottom of the producer and consumer tabs, there are Configuration Guide that helps explain some of the configurations that are being set.
+ - At the bottom of the producer and consumer tabs, there are Configuration Guide to help explain some of the configurations.

 ## Scenario 1: Getting Started